aioli-framework/aioli/docs/extensions.rst

 Import
 ======

-To make use of an Extension, its Package along with dependencies needs to be registered with the Application.
+To make use of an Extension, its Unit along with dependencies needs to be registered with the Application.

-Once registered, the Extension's Service(s) can be incorporated into other *Packages* using :meth:`~aioli.service.BaseService.integrate` or :meth:`~aioli.service.BaseService.connect`.
+Once registered, the Extension's Service(s) can be incorporated into other *Units* using :meth:`~aioli.service.BaseService.integrate` or :meth:`~aioli.service.BaseService.connect`.

 **Example**

-Register the local *users* Package and its dependency; *aioli_rdbms*.
+Register the local *users* Unit and its dependency; *aioli_rdbms*.

 .. code-block:: python